autops/awx-migrate/README.md

 to the exported credentials, which tower-cli leaves empty.

 It then dumps the whole export including credential secrets in json to stdout, which you can redirect to a file.
-It also takes al config settings from the database - including LDAP settings and adds or updates them in a new instance.
+It also takes all config settings from the database - including LDAP settings and adds or updates them in a new instance.

 This tool allows you to fully migrate an AWX setup, and is a workaround for not